 Meet Adina

 Adina Belloli is an American mother of two living in London.
-She holds multiple degrees in psychology, psychotherapy, and international healthcare, public policy, and economics (BA, MA, and MSc).
-As a grief-trained child and adolescent psychotherapist and founder of the UK-registered international charity In-Visible, Adina has dedicated over 18 years to empowering disadvantaged children and women worldwide.
+She holds multiple degrees in psychology, psychotherapy, international healthcare, public policy, and economics (BA, MA, and MSc).
+As a grief specialist, child and adolescent psychotherapist and founder of the UK-registered international charity In-Visible, Adina has dedicated her life to empowering disadvantaged children and women worldwide.
 Her philanthropic efforts, featured on BBC, CNN, and more, have earned her recognition and awards.
-Adina is a Reiki Master and Youth Mindfulness teacher with over 15 years of meditation, mindfulness, and yoga practice.
-She co-hosts the Motherhood Beyond Books podcast, bridging the gap between Western Psychology and Eastern holistic health systems to provide a fresh, insightful approach to parenting.
+Adina is a Reiki master and youth mindfulness teacher with over 15 years of meditation, mindfulness, and yoga practice.
+She co-hosts the Motherhood Beyond Books podcast, bridging the gap between Western psychology and Eastern holistic health systems to provide a fresh, insightful approach to parenting.
 Adina's clinical work has been published, contributing to advancements in child psychotherapy.
 She has a special interest in motherless mothers as one herself and is working on a project exploring the impact of intergenerational mother loss and the complexities of strained mother-daughter relationships in motherhood.
+Adina is a graduate chartered member (GCM) of the British Psychological Society (GMBPsS) and an affiliate member of the UK Council for Psychotherapy (UKCP).
 In addition, Adina is a co-founder of The Motherless Mothers, an online community and platform.

 “Being seen, heard, and understood isn’t a want, it’s a fundamental need we all share as humans.
 Our deepest yearning is not just existence, but connection.
 In every corner of the globe, across cultures, languages, and backgrounds, we all share this deep-seated need for connection.
 It’s in the moments of feeling truly seen, heard, and understood that we find our sense of belonging in the world.”

-I got into charity/volunteering when I was 14 years old.
-At a Children's Hospital in Texas, I started volunteering as a "candy stripe girl," essentially hanging out in waiting areas playing with the kids who were waiting to see the doctors.
+2. I got into charity/volunteering when I was 14 years old.
+At a children's hospital in Texas, I started volunteering as a "candy stripe girl", essentially hanging out in waiting areas playing with the kids who were waiting to see the doctors.
 The reason I started was because of a boy I had a crush on.
 His dad was a doctor there.
 Unexpectedly, I fell in love with the job and not the boy!
 It was during that experience I realised the power of altruism.